 The second thing we have to understand is that we can stick to our principles and still compromise without violating what we believe.
 This is often a difficult concept for some people to grasp because they feel that a principle is something that is to be lived without the slightest degree of deviation.
 Therefore, to their way of thinking, any kind of "compromise" means giving up at least some of what they believe in order to do something they don't believe.
 To their mind, either we stick by our principles come what may or we don't.
 It is said that if we are willing to compromise on our principles one time then it won't be long before we compromise them again and then again until we have given up all our principles to the point that we no longer have any.

 Perhaps we can think of this from the standpoint of engaging in a negotiation.
-In a negotiation one side makes an offer and the other side can then either accept or reject the offer, but what usually happens is that they make a counter offer.
+In a negotiation one side makes an offer and the other side can then either accept or reject the offer, but what usually happens is that a counter offer is made, usually by both sides.
 Knowing that there will be a counter offer, the first party makes their initial offer much higher than they expect to get.
 On the other hand, the person making the counter proposal usually offers something that is much lower than what they are willing to pay.

 As the two parties continue to negotiate back and forth, both sides reach a point where they are not willing to go beyond.
 The person doing the selling knows how much they need to make and when they reach that point, if the buyer still will not accept the price, then the seller will end the negotiations.
 And the same is true of the buyer.
 They know how much they are willing to pay and when they reach that point in the negotiations and the seller is still not willing to accept it, then the negotiations come to an end.